The Young Draftsman, by Jan Lievens (1630), detail.

 Gammell-based ateliers, like The Atelier, Charles Cecil Studios, The Florence Academy of Art, Thomas R. Dunlay Studios, The Great Lakes Academy of Fine Art, JHess Studios, and many others, begin their students’ training with cast drawing in Sight-Size.
 Some preempt that with a few Bargue plate drawings, though that is definitely a practice that is post-Gammell and Richard Lack (who was one of Gammell’s students and arguably the founder of the modern atelier movement).

 Why Sight-Size?
 Because Sight-Size is a way that both teaches the student to accurately see as well as allows their teacher to better critique their student’s work.
 Due to its one-to-one relationship, Sight-Size is entirely objective.
 Most other ways of drawing and learning to see are not.
 It is that objective view which allows the teacher to properly critique and figuratively transfer their trained eye over to the student.

-Self-taught students primarily miss two things:
+With all that as background, self-taught students primarily miss two things:

 - A teacher’s knowledge

 Knowledge comes from study (reading, experiencing, etc.), and much of that can be acquired on your own.
 The times in which we live have never been better for doing just that.
 Had he or she your access to quality books, websites, and in many cases, museums, an apprentice from the Renaissance would squeal with ecstasy!
 The main problem now is separating the wheat from the chaff.
 Wrong turns and dead-ends are abundant.